Skip to main content

 C. In the absence of such standards for fairness, radio and television stations shall fairly report political news and shall fairly discuss public issues.

 The University may, from time to time, adopt additional rules or revise existing ones.
-Such additions or revisions may affect political campaigning and advocacy activities on the campus.
+Such additions or revisions may affect political campaigning and expressive activities on the campus.

-The University will promulgate any such revision or addition in writing before taking any action to enforce the new or revised rule.
-The President of the University, or the acting senior administrative officer on campus, may, however, without a specific written regulation, direct that any political campaigning or advocacy activity be discontinued if the activity presents a clear danger or imminent disruption to classrooms, laboratories, offices, or other University functions, or injury to persons or property or clearly jeopardizes the University’s tax-exempt status.
+The University will promulgate any such revision or addition in writing before taking any action to enforce new or revised rule.
+The University President, or the senior officer specifically authorized to act on behalf of the President in the President’s absence, may, however, without specific written regulation, direct that any political campaigning or expressive activity be discontinued if the activity presents a clear danger to imminent disruption to classrooms, laboratories, offices, or other University functions, or injury to persons or property or clearly jeopardizes the University’s tax-exempt status.

 Central Michigan University reserves the right to make exceptions to, modify or eliminate this policy and or its content.
 This document supersedes all previous policies, procedures or guidelines relative to this subject.